 At Bulk Connection, for example, shippers turn to us to ensure proper handling and transport of hazmat, food ingredients, herbicides, plastic pellets…if it can be shipped in a tank truck, chances are we’ve shipped it.
 In many cases, we not only know the safety and compliance requirements but also specific product characteristics and the equipment that needs to be used.
 Our internal quality team reviews all this information and comes back with a soup-to-nuts recommendation on the optimal way to transport the load.

 2. Brokers provide capacity.
 Once the transportation strategy is ironed out, it is then time to find capacity.
 When a shipper looks to a carrier for capacity, it’s doing just that – going to a (singular) carrier.
 Upon partnering with a freight broker, however, the shipper is using one point of contact to source capacity at scores of carriers simultaneously.
-Some brokers, like Bulk Connection, have networks consisting hundreds of carriers.
+Some brokers, like Bulk Connection, have networks consisting hundreds of bulk freight carriers.
 These carriers have been fully vetted, and insurance and other key documentation is available on-demand.

 3. Brokers provide guidance in delivering the product.
 With capacity sourced, the broker will guide the shipper through the remainder of the process until final delivery.
 This includes the coordination – and confirmation – of all details (e.g., delivery time, location, rear unload vs center unload required) across the shipper, carrier, and consignee.